Montenegro summer packing list for women

 Skirts are a girl’s best friend in and all the skirts from ChicWish are the PERFECT chic style.
 I have and wear three of them in all our summer European trips to Barcelona & Costa Brava, Tuscany, Amalfi Coast, Venice and Greece.

-Cropped pants
+Cropped pants or shorts

 I am a big fan of crop pants because they can be really cute, come in a variety of materials and are fun yet conservative and cover me from the sun, plus they fit my silhouette.
 They are also useful for entering into religious buildings like churches where covering your knees is a must.

-A pair of light crop denims like these ones in aqua or linen pants will come in handy.
+A pair of light crop denims like these ones or linen pants will come in handy.
 You could also opt for jumpsuits or rompers.
 This cute romper would fit right in.

 Linen shirts and slacks

-Linen is a great material for the hot summer weather and I love to wear it, especially in loose fitting shirts over leggings or as a pair of long trousers.
+Linen is a great material for the hot summer weather and I love to wear it, especially in loose fitting shirts over leggings or as a pair of long trousers

 The main issue with linen clothing is that it requires ironing and I don’t like to iron when I am on holidays.
 To minimize creasing, check out our packing hacks and roll the clothes.